kunalkapade01/Artificial-intelligence-AI-/README.md

      - CNN (Convolutional Neural Networks)
      - Artificial Intelligence (AI)
      - ImageDataGenerator: For Data augmentation techniques (such as rescale, rotation_range, flipping, scaling and range)
-     - Layers: such as Conv2D, MaxPool2D, Flatten, Dense, etc..
+     - Layers : such as Conv2D, MaxPool2D, Flatten, Dense layer, etc..
      - GitHub for version control and collaboration

 - **Datasets**: